White Sox vs. Astros Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Andrew Vaughn, Yordan Alvarez and others in the Chicago White Sox-Houston Astros matchup at Guaranteed Rate Field on Saturday at 7:15 PM ET.
+Player props are listed for Yordan Alvarez and Luis Robert, among others, when the Houston Astros visit the Chicago White Sox at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!